mastercomfig/mastercomfig/.github/CONTRIBUTING.md

 alternatives coming after.
 Unlike the launch options, use sentence case.
 Avoid punctuation unless using multiple sentences.

+##### CVarlist

 ConVars and commands are found using [these instructions](https://docs.mastercomfig.com/page/tf2/#making-your-own-cvar-list).

-Premade lists:

 * [Windows](https://docs.mastercomfig.com/page/tf2/cvarlist_win/)
 * [Linux](https://docs.mastercomfig.com/page/tf2/cvarlist_linux/)

-Add your alternatives uncommented in the applicable presets/addons, or use modules:
+Add your alternatives uncommented in the applicable presets/addons, or use modules.

-**Presets:**
+##### Presets

 * `ultra`: Absolute maximum quality, with even the slightest and most performance-intensive quality improvements included
 * `high`: Enables all graphical features without making them extremely high quality
 * `medium-high`: Disables unoptimized features and optimize the game without making it look bad
 * `medium`: The maximum performance you can get while enabling a few effects that may give you a slight edge
 * `medium-low`: The maximum performance you can get without making the game too hard to play because of awful visual quality and glitches
 * `low`: Maximum performance without caring much about visibility or possible bugs
 * `very-low`: Negatively affects playability by a lot and disables very essential features in desperation for performance

-**Addons:**
+##### Addons

 * `no-footsteps`: Removes footstep sounds
 * `disable-pyroland`: Removes Pyroland map textures